 Pre-trial intervention (PTI) isn’t for everyone —just first time offenders who qualify.
+And don't automatically disqualify yourself if you're charged with a serious crime- we've gotten clients into PTI for felonies, including drug charges.
 But the folks we help get PTI want to know what it’s like.
 The truth is, PTI details vary from case to case, but there are some guidelines that will give you a basic idea of how the program works.

 The two main things I tell folks about PTI is this: